kestrelwp/better-recent-comments/readme.txt

 * `date_format` - the date and time format to use.
 Like WordPress, this uses a PHP date format.
 It defaults to 'M j, H:i'.
 See [this cheat sheet](https://barn2.com/PHP-Date-Format.pdf) for a full list of date and time options.
 * `avatar_size` - the size of the avatar in pixels.
 Only used if you have included {avatar} in your comment format (see 'format' option).
 Default: 50
 * `post_status` - the status of posts to retrieve comments for.
 Defaults to 'publish'.
 Can be a single status or a comma-separated list, or 'any' to show comments for all post statuses.
 * `post_type` - the post type to retrieve comments for.
-Accepts a single post type (e.g. 'post') or 'any' to show comments for all post types.
+Accepts a single or multiple post types (e.g. 'post' or 'post, dlp_document') or 'any' to show comments for all post types.
 Default: 'any'
 * `excerpts` - set to 'true' to show an excerpt of the comment (limited to 20 words), or 'false' to show the full comment.
 Default: true
 * `replies` - set to 'true' to also show responses to comments, or 'false' to only see the top level comments.
 Default: true